utexas-wp/utexas-eid-auth-umich/README.md

 This is a WordPress plugin that provides configuration for using the OneLogin library to sign in using Enterprise Authentication.

 ## Testing integration a WordPress site with OneLogin

-1. Begin the integration process by requesting integration following the instructions at https://ut.service-now.com/sp?id=kb_article&number=KB0019336
+1. Provision an EID-based account for yourself either via the UI or `terminus wp <site>.<env> -- user create <EID> <EID>@eid.utexas.edu --role=administrator`
 1. Download the latest version of `utexas-eid-auth` at https://github.austin.utexas.edu/eis1-wcs/utexas-eid-auth/archive/refs/heads/master.zip
 1. Go the site's `/wp-admin/plugin-install.php` and choose "Upload plugin"
 1. Upload the zip file you downloaded.
 1. Activate the plugin.
-1. First attempt to sign in before an account has been provisioned `/wp-login.php?action=wp-saml-auth`.
-This is a configuration default that can be changed if necessary.
-Verify that an account is **not** automatically provisioned ("No WordPress user exists for your account.
-Please contact your administrator.")
-1. Provision an EID-based account for yourself `terminus wp <site>.<env> -- user create <EID> <EID>@eid.utexas.edu --role=administrator`
-1. Now attempt to sign in and confirm you can authenticate `/wp-login.php?action=wp-saml-auth`
+1. Now attempt to sign in and confirm you can authenticate `yoursite.utexas.edu/saml/login?action=wp-saml-auth`

 ## Overriding configuration on a specific site